Kalltern/Project-Redsteel/README.md

 ## Status

-The system contains Lite version of the ToS ruleset and a Quickplay scenario for beginners.
+The system contains Lite version of the Redsteel ruleset and a Quickplay scenario for beginners.

 ### Legal

-All original game content (rules, text, setting) is © ToS Team, all rights reserved.
+All original game content (rules, text, setting) is © Redsteel Team, all rights reserved.

-Authors of the ToS ruleset (ToS team): Karkan, Kalltern, Fafner.
+Authors of the Redsteel ruleset (Redsteel team): Karkan, Kalltern, Fafner.
-ToS is an original, unpublished digital tabletop RPG created by the ToS Team.
+ToS is an original, unpublished digital tabletop RPG created by the Redsteel Team.